goutham-nekkalapu/rl-course/README.md

 1. Reinforcement Learning: An Introduction by Richard S. Sutton and Andrew G. Barto.
 The standard textbook for RL [pdf](http://incompleteideas.net/book/bookdraft2017nov5.pdf)
 1. Algorithms for Reinforcement Learning by Csaba Szepesvari A delightful walk-through of the most common RL algorithms [pdf](https://sites.ualberta.ca/~szepesva/papers/RLAlgsInMDPs.pdf)
+1. [Artificial Intelligence: A Modern Approach](https://www.amazon.com/Artificial-Intelligence-Approach-Stuart-Russell/dp/9332543518).
+There is a new edition coming out in October, 2019.

 ----
 Grading
 ----